backand/docs/source/includes/_common_use_cases.md

         "url":"https://api.backand.com/1/objects/news/3"
     }
 ]
 ```

+To delete multiple objects from your application, simply provide multiple DELETE action hashes in your request's data array.
-By changing the YOUR_OBJECT_NAME and OBJECT_ID# parameters, you can select which specific IDs will be deleted in your application.
-For example, if you wanted to delete 'news' objects with IDs of 2 and 3, you would use the following set of action hashes:
+By changing the `YOUR_OBJECT_NAME` and `OBJECT_ID` parameters, you can select which specific IDs will be deleted in your application.

 ### Example 3: Multiple commands